ramokz/phantom-camera/documentation/docs/priority.md

 <img src="./assets/icons/feature-priority.svg" height="256" width="256"/>

 # Priority
-The most important property of the plugin.
+Is one of the most important properties in this addon.

 It defines which `PCam` a scene's `Camera` should be corresponding with and be attached to.
 This is decided by the `PCam` with the highest `Priority`.